ucldc/appstrap/README.md

 out how to set up a local repository of the packages so that I only have to build them once per each of -dev, -stg, and prod.

-> ## About pkgsrc
+> #### About pkgsrc

 > The NetBSD Packages Collection (pkgsrc) is a framework for building third-party software on NetBSD and other UNIX-like systems, currently containing over 13000 packages.
 It is used to enable freely available software to be configured and built easily on supported platforms.

-It has stable branches that are tagged every quarter of the year, and the curren (2013-05-30) release is their 50th.
+It has stable branches that are tagged every quarter of the year, and the current (2013-05-30) release is their 50th.

+## TODO scripts that set up httpd and tomcat servers from templates

 # License